-E-LIS is an open access archive for library and information studies, the largest such archive, and rapidly growing.
-With support for 22 languages and a volunteer editorial team from over 40 countries, E-LIS is an outstanding example of global cooperation, which is reflected in one of the strengths of E-LIS, the diversity of its content.
+E-LIS is an outstanding example of global cooperation.
+That cooperation is reflected in one of the strengths of E-LIS, the diversity of its content.
 E-LIS strengths also include a number of well-designed search features, robust yet user-friendly.
-Lack of phrase searching and pointing to a meta-archives search tool which is no longer supported are identified as areas for improvement.
-Best of all, E-LIS is completely free - for the reader, and for the depositing author.
+Lack of phrase searching and pointing to a metaarchives search tool that is no longer supported are identified as areas for improvement.
+Best of all, E-LIS is completely free-for both the reader and for the depositing author.